llewellynksj/kitchen-catastrophe/README.md

 # Kitchen Catastrophe Word Game

-Mama & Cub is a simple to use website aimed at bringing together parents and their children in the Exeter area of South Devon, UK.
-The site is targeted towards mums who are looking for support from their peers and community.
-Mama & Cub strives to make information about locations, dates, and costs easy to find for tired parents with little time.
+Kitchen Catastrophe is a word game aimed at providing light entertainment while also serving to test and better user's knowledge of food and drink vocabulary.

 ![Image of the Kitchen Catastrophe website on a varitey of devices with differing screen sizes]()